-- For a repeated violation, or - To employers being cited for failure to certify abatement, or - To employers being cited for failure to notify employees and tagging movable equipment.
+- For a repeated violation, or - To employers being cited under abatement verification for any § 1903.19 violations.

 5. Total Reduction.

 The total reduction will normally be the sum of the reductions for each factor.
 Table 6-4 provides an overview of the percent of penalty reductions applicable to serious, other-than-serious, and repeated violations.